Practical Frequently Asked Questions about Retreats:

 Can I go out while I am on retreat?

 Are there any meditation groups near where I live?

 If you run a meditation group and your details are not featured, please let us know so we can add you to this list.
 Please keep us informed of any changes, so that we can keep this list up to date.

-Sharpham Trust, near Totnes, also run a regular programme of meditation and mindfulness evenings, weekend mornings and courses.
+Sharpham Trust, near Totnes in Devon, also run a regular programme of meditation and mindfulness evenings, weekend mornings and courses.

 Please tell us if you change your contact details, so we can keep the mailing list updated.

 We protect your privacy – your details are kept on a secure database.
 Gaia Hose complies with the Data Protection Act and does not supply any information to third parties without your prior consent.